 In order to monitor GLE evolution and to generate an Alert it is necessary to have NM data with 1-min resolution updated every 1-min in real-time.
-The algorithm includes three sub-steps.
+This was one of the most crucial achievements of the NMDB project.
+The algorithm includes three sub steps: